locka99/cpp-to-rust-book/features_of_rust/multthreading.md

 GCC, Clang and Visual C++ have support for OpenMP so it is an option.

+OpenMP is a complex standard but the use of directives can make for cleaner code than invoking threading APIs directly.
+The downside is it is also more opaque hiding what the software is doing, making it considerably more difficult to debug.

 OpenMP is described in detail at the OpenMP [website](http://www.openmp.org/).

 ### Thread local storage